-Hypnosis is another example of an altered state of awareness – one which can be used for self-help.
-It is a perfectly natural state, which occurs between being fully awake and fully asleep.
+And hypnosis is another example of an altered state of awareness – one which can be used for self-help.
+It is a perfectly natural state that commonly occurs between being fully awake and fully asleep.

-In the clinical setting, hypnosis is usually accompanied by a pleasant state of physical relaxation, which in itself is beneficial especially in the symptoms induced by or aggravated by stress.
+In the clinical setting, hypnosis is usually accompanied by a pleasant state of physical relaxation, which in itself is extremely beneficial.

 The term Hypnotherapy means the use of hypnosis for the treatment and relief of a variety of somatic and psychological symptoms.